IslaMurtazaev/tower-defense-ai-agent/README.md

 ### Model-Based Planning

 - **A*** — calculates optimal enemy paths, identifying critical choke points (like the narrow breach in the castle walls).
 Used as a baseline for comparison.
+[Watch the demo](https://youtu.be/LqK5tIdsUcg)

 ### Model-Free Reinforcement Learning

 - **Approximate Q-Learning** — feature-based value function approximation with linear function approximation.
 Learns to avoid Night Kings and defend the base through trial and error.

 - **PPO (Proximal Policy Optimization)** — policy gradient method that learns a stochastic policy.
 More sample-efficient than Q-Learning but requires more computation.
+[Watch the demo](https://youtu.be/jS7xaPr4aY4)

 ### Hybrid Approaches